Adult Still's disease

 Most people with adult Still's disease experience a combination of the following signs and symptoms:

 Having any of these signs or symptoms doesn't necessarily mean that you have adult Still's disease.
-The signs and symptoms of this disorder may mimic those of other conditions, including infectious mononucleosis, a type of cancer called lymphoma or other rheumatic diseases, including rheumatoid arthritis.
+The signs and symptoms of this disorder may mimic those of other conditions, including mononucleosis and a type of cancer called lymphoma.

 When to see a doctor